-I’ve seen so many friends becoming excited about a sideline or a business idea and later on fail to actually carry out or see through their plans.
+I’ve seen so many friends becoming excited about a sideline or a business idea and later on fail to carry out or see through their plans.

-It’s sad because most of them really had something great going.
+It’s sad because most of them had something great going.
 But because office work went in the way or they became too busy with other priorities, the opportunity passed.

 So what’s the secret to having more time?
 How do you accomplish the things you need to do every day?
 And do this without compromising your health and the time you need to spend with yourself, your family, and your friends?